collective/collective.simplesocial/README.txt

 collective.simplesocial has been tested with Plone 3.x and Plone 4.0.

-It has been tested with Firefox 3.5, Safari 4, and IE 6, 7, and 8.
+It has been tested with Firefox 3.5, Safari 4, and Internet Explorer 7 and 8.
+Internet Explorer 6 is no longer supported.

 Creating a Facebook Application
 ===============================